Richard Grayson (academic): Liberal Democrats (1988–2013)

 Policy Committee in 2008–2010 and was a critic of the coalition between the Conservative Party and the Liberal Democrats.
 In particular, he argued that ‘The Liberal Democrat leadership believed in "savage cuts" long before they entered government’, that they have ‘no electoral mandate’ for parts of the 2010 Budget and that ‘Liberal Democrats may soon realise that a centre-left party is being led from the centre-right.’
 This argument was cited in several newspapers, and was developed in longer pieces for Compass and the New Statesman.

 In December 2010 he urged Liberal Democrat members to seize the opportunity of Ed Miliband's leadership by engaging in dialogue with Labour.
 Following that, he was invited by Ed Miliband to contribute to Labour's policy review and he accepted the invitation.
 However, he remained a member of the Liberal Democrat 'Facing the Future' policy review, which reported in July 2011.
 Grayson left the Liberal Democrats in 2013 and has since joined the Labour Party.

-Cricket

-Grayson is chairperson of Hemel Hempstead Town Cricket Club.
-His main Twitter account is @ProfRSGrayson but he also Tweets on inter-war cricket history as @InterWarCricket.